AricoinCurrency/Aricoin/README.md

 ## What is Aricoin?
-Aricoin is a digital P2P currency descended from Bitcoin.
+Aricoin is a digital P2P currency descended from Bitcoin, however, instead of using SHA-256, Aricoin uses the scrypt mining algorithm to generate blocks faster.
 Unlike other digital currencies, Aricoin allows you to tip any social media user or website with just a username or web URL.
 Full features can be used with http://aricoinpay.com

 ## Coin Specifications
     - The default ports are 16567 (Connect) and 16568 (RPC)